-Features more than 65 different individual racers, more than both of the previous Cars films combined, as Cars (2006) had 36, and Cars 2 (2011) had 11.
+Features more than sixty-five different individual racers, more than both of the previous Cars films combined, as Cars (2006) had thirty-six, and Cars 2 (2011) had eleven.

-Cinderella's carriage can be seen in sterling's office on the shelf at the rusteze training center.
+Cinderella's carriage can be seen in Sterling's office on the shelf, at the Rust-eze training center.

-The Luxo Jr. Ball is found on the hood of one of the Crazy-8 racers in the demolition derby.
+The Luxo, Jr. ball is found on the hood of one of the Crazy-8 racers in the demolition derby.

 In a direct quote from Jeff Gordon, he will be returning to Cars 3 (2017) as Jeff Gorvette.

-The third Pixar film to include "Also Sprach Zarathustra" after Toy Story 2 (1999) and WALL·E (2008).
+The third Pixar film to include "Thus Spake Zarathustra", after Toy Story 2 (1999) and WALL·E (2008).